minprog/pyprog/opdrachten/week6/virus/venglish.md

     * `mutation_prob` is a float between 0 and 1 (inclusive) that represents the probability of mutation upon reproduction.
     * `timesteps` is an integer and an optional argument that specifies the number of timesteps in the simulation.

-* The function must return a list containing the population size (an integer) at each time step.
+*   The function must return a list containing the intermediate population sizes (integers) at each time step.

 ### Pseudocode

 Below is the pseudocode for the `simulate` function.
 Look at it carefully, because the order of the different steps in the simulation is important.
 For example, different results may be obtained if the viruses first reproduce and then die.

      1  function simulate
      2      let population_sizes be a list
      3      for every timestep t
      4          kill viruses
      5          calculate reproduction probability
      6          if timestep t >= 100
-     7 reproduce only viruses that are resistant, while keeping all other 8 else
+     7              reproduce only viruses that are resistent, while keeping all other 8          else
-     9 reproduce any virus in the population
-    10 add resulting size of population to population_sizes 11 return population_sizes
+     9              reproduce any virus in the population 10          add resulting size of population to population_sizes 11      return population_sizes

 ### Testing

 For this assignment it may be a bit more difficult to come up with tests yourself.
-That's why we already have two.
+That's why we have provided two for you.

 *   The first checks whether the result from `population_sizes` indeed consists of exactly 501 elements (500 time steps plus the initial situation).